Southwest Quadrant - Susan B. Anthony

 History is still fun for current residents.
 Every year, the neighborhood association organizes a Juneteenth celebration in Susan B. Anthony Square.
 This day commemorates June 19, 1865, a date when the abolition of slavery was announced in Texas, some three years after the Emancipation Proclamation.
 The all-day family festival features music and food.
 It attracts visitors of all ethnic backgrounds from throughout the city.
 In August 2010, the Neighborhood Association will celebrate its annual 19th Amendment Festival in the Square.

-If you would like additional information on this neighborhood, please contact the Northwest Quadrant Neighborhood Service Center:
+If you would like additional information on this neighborhood, please contact the Southwest Quadrant Neighborhood Service Center:

 Rochester, NY 14611